heyimdima/ContactManagmentSystem/README.md

 ### Driver

-To put it all together, I needed a way to put it all together(in other words, I needed a driver), I could have made another class that would specifically be resposible to drive all of the component of this contact manager, but I decided to just use the main method and implement my function there.
+To put it all together, I needed a way to put it all together(in other words, I needed a driver), I could have made another class that would specifically be resposible to drive all of the component of this contact manager, but I decided to just use the main method and implement my functions there.
+(Side note: I did not do it because my proffessor said it was not required, but I made sure to keep my main method clean)

 Based the objective, which was mentioned at the beginning, I made 4 functions that provide the user ability to: